louieyan/r4ds-exercise-solutions/transform.md

 <div class="answer">

-I'll assume hat traveled the longest or shortest refers to distance, rather than air-time.
+By longest (shortest), I assume that the question is asking about the distance travelled, which is given in the variable `distance`, rather than air-time.

-The longest flights are the Hawaii Air (HA 51) between JFK and HNL (Honolulu) at 4,983 miles.
+To find the longest flight, sort `distance` in descending order using `desc()`.

 ```r
 arrange(flights, desc(distance))